Tuesday, October 29, 2024

 [MCE's traction controllers]

-Day 2 – Thursday – I went to the award breakfast, it was packed!
-Saw a new Wurtec residential door operator, took a look at the Otis Glide A linear operator, revisited the EMS new freight door operator interface which was slick, looked at Columbias take on replacement of the GAL operator with a Fermitor, took some pictures with Dennis and the Ellie, which was really the Imperial Electric Ellie, we had a prankster over at the Nidec booth the previous day, looked at EPCO’s answer to the TKE buttons that constantly break,
+Day 2 – Thursday – I went to the awards breakfast, it was packed!
+Afterwards it was a day packed with elevator door operators.
+I saw a new Wurtec residential door operator, took a look at the Otis Glide A linear operator, revisited the new freight door operator interface from EMS, which was slick, looked at Columbia's take on a replacement of the GAL door operator with one by Fermator, took some pictures with our Dennis Finn and the Ellie, which was really the Imperial Electric Ellie (we had a prankster over at their booth the previous day), looked at Elevator Product Corp's (EPCO’s) answer to the TKE buttons that constantly break.

 [Packed breakfast]